Restaurant Brighton's guide to

-Fish and seafood
+Fish and Seafood

 Curry Leaf Cafe has two restaurants, for something more off the beaten track, and to show off your knowledge of Brighton’s treasures, head east of the Pavilion for Curry Leaf Cafe Kemptown, it’s the smaller of the two venues and offers a tapas style dining experience with a more playful exploration of India’s cuisine.
 Curry Leaf Ship Street is just as much a gem in the city, albeit more centrally located one, with a host of awards this relaxed cafe holds nothing back on delivering great flavour.
-Both restaurants serve a host of swoon worthy cocktails that bring a hint of Indian flavour to well known classics.
+Both restaurants serve a host of swoon-worthy cocktails that bring a hint of Indian flavour to well-known classics.

 There’s Chinese… and then there’s Gars.
 Nestled amongst the busy eateries on Prince Albert St (opposite Brighton Town Hall) this little delight has been around for years (1983!) and has a loyal following amongst Brightonian foodies.
 The sultry, lantern-lit interior casts a warm feeling over diners upon entry and the staff exude an air of friendly professionalism and knowledge.
 Described as ‘Asian fine dining’one of the most popular dishes on the menu is Dim Sum, small individual plates of food that have been steamed, baked or fried – order a selection and get sharing!

 The Sussex Ox offers local craft beer, natural wine, seasonal cocktails and a menu made up from ingredients from their own organic farm just over 2 miles away.
-The lunch menu consists of some of our favorite pub classics from sausage and mash to ox liver and bacon.
-The evening menu brings a more refined gastro style menu focussing on flavors from the farm.
+The lunch menu consists of some of our favourite pub classics from sausage and mash to ox liver and bacon.
+The evening menu brings a more refined gastro style menu focussing on flavours from the farm.
 In the winter a roaring log fire welcomes you to settle in for a cosy evening and in the summer, an extensive beer garden offers some of the best South Downs views in Sussex.